Uttank Vora

 Uttank Vora (born 23 June 1968) is an Indian music director and composer for films, television, and theater, is the youngest son of Pt.
 Vinayakrai Vora.
-He is best known for his work in Khichdi (2002), Baa Bahoo Aur Baby (2005) and Sarabhai vs Sarabhai (2004) - three of the most successful shows of the Indian television industry.
+He is best known for his work in Meerabai (1997 serial on Doordarshan), Khichdi (2002), Baa Bahoo Aur Baby (2005) and Sarabhai vs Sarabhai (2004) - four of the most successful shows of the Indian television industry.
 He also composed the music for the second season of Sarabhai vs Sarabhai – Take 2 (2017) along with his son – Uroovaak Vora.

 Vora's career in Indian cinema began with Ashutosh Gowariker’s Pehla Nasha (1993).

 Early life and family

 Vora was born and brought up in Mumbai to a Gujarati family in 1968.
 He grew up in Santacruz, a Mumbai suburb.
 His father Pt.
 Vinayakrai Nanalal Vora was a composer, classical musician, vocalist, and instrumentalist.
 Pt.
 Vinayak Vora popularized the Tar-Shehnai as the solo instrument for classical music.
 Pt.
 Vinayak Vora graduated from Rajkot and taught music at Rajkumar College for a brief span of time before moving to Mumbai.
 While he was associated with All India Radio (AIR), he was also sought out as a soloist and as an accompanist in several Sangeet Sammelans in India and abroad.

 Uttank comes from a musical family and hence the atmosphere around the house was that of music.
 His father took non-profitable music classes at home.
 He started training under his father from the age of 6.
 By the age of 10, Vora would handle his father's classes and at the age of 12, he began tutoring on his own.

 He completed his schooling at Sheth Anandilal Podar High School (Santacruz West) and joined Mithibai College before dropping out at the age of 18 owing to building number of commercial projects.
 Uttank is married to Chhaya Vora, a renowned film, television and stage actor.
 His brother Neeraj Vora was an Indian director, writer, and actor.